Code-Institute-Submissions/user-centric-frontend-2/README.md

 1.	**As a First Time Visitor, I want the purpose of the site to be clear and the information about the club easy to understand and read.**
     - When visiting the website, the user is welcomed by a clean, easy to read and easy to use navigation bar with a header logo on the left.
 A hero image covers the whole page.
 From the left, some text in a box with two buttons, "Schedule and Contact", slides in and gives the user the most interesting information about the club.

     - The stunning hero image immediately shows what the website is about.
+There is a different but similar hero-image that appears on small devices that is well suited for the size.

     - By scrolling down, the user will learn more about the club when reading the nicely structured and clear text in the about section, and then continuing to the video and gallery.

 2.	**As a First Time Visitor, I want the navigation on the site to be easy to use so I can find the content I am looking for.**